dagmax83/ProjectOne/README.md

 We are making a website where users can place prescription order pickups.
 After placement, runners can pick up the order and deliver it with their progress tracked using Google Maps API.

+## Mission: To allow patients/users to recieve medication from pharmacies without leaving their location while monitoring the delivery progress in real time.
+Also to enlist drivers to deliver said medication to patients/users for compensation.

 ### Sketch of Final Product

 ### APIs to Be Used